 Stretching his "as is" selling method to the limit, pcheltenham declared that "IT IS THE OBLIGATION OF THE BUYER TO DETERMINE WHICH STAMP IT IS, AND TO DETERMINE IT'S CONDITION ...
 YOU ARE BUYING A PIG IN A POKE."

-[N.B.: 'a pig in a poke' is defined as 'an offering or deal that is foolishly accepted without being examined at first.']
+[N.B.: This on-line phrase finder defines 'a pig in a poke' as 'an offering or deal that is foolishly accepted without being examined at first.']

 Pcheltenham also declared that "I don't prescribe to any rating system which holds one type of fault more odious than that other type of fault, or devalues the stamp more in one situation over another situation, there are far to many opinions as it is."